Class Hours: 6:00pm-8:00pm Wednesdays and Thursdays No classes on Institute Holidays

-For additional information, browse the Course Information and other links above, or contact Mark Stapf, Program Director, at email@example.com.
+For additional information, browse the Course Information below and FAQs, or contact Mark Stapf, Program Director, at email@example.com.

 The Caltech Health Advocate Course (SA80ABC) requires enrollment for each of the 3 academic terms.
 Section 1 meets on Wednesday nights and Section 2 meets on Thursday nights.
 There is also one weekend day per term for special training.
 Once you complete the training, you are expected to attend follow-up meetings (about one hour) every month.

-Students receive 3 units of P/F course credit per term.
+Students will receive 3 units of P/F course credit per term.

-As part of the Campus Safety Net, Health Advocates are actively involved in the prevention of individual and group problems, and also serve as a liaison between the Student Health and Counseling Centers and the Houses.
+As part of the Campus Safety Net, Health Advocates are actively involved in the prevention of individual and group problems, and also serve as a liaison between the Student Wellness Services and the Houses.
 Health Advocates act as a health information and referral source and are expected to work closely with the House Resident Associate(s) in all appropriate areas.
 The Health Advocate is expected to maintain strict confidentiality on all issues of students' physical and mental health.

 CPR for the Professional Rescuer

 Preventing Disease Transmission